 While a multi-cloud approach offers numerous advantages, heightened management complexity and achieving consistent performance and reliability across multiple clouds present big challenges.

 YugabyteDB is designed to address these challenges.
 Multi-cloud management capabilities have been integrated directly into YugabyteDB, YugabyteDB Anywhere, and YugabyteDB Managed.
 This integration provides comprehensive visibility of your database across all your cloud environments, allowing you to monitor costs and usage, implement consistent security controls and policies, and seamlessly manage workloads.

 To understand how you can set up YugabyteDB across different clouds, see Multi-cloud setup.

 After you set up your multi-cloud, you need to choose a suitable design pattern for your applications, depending on your needs for availability and data access.
 See Global applications for more details.

-The journey from public clouds from private data centers (on-prem) is not instantaneous.
+The journey to public clouds from private data centers (on-prem) is not instantaneous.
 It takes a lot of time and planning.
 One of the first steps is to move a few select applications to the public cloud while maintaining the rest in private data centers.

 This hybrid approach has become increasingly prevalent in modern infrastructure setups.
 During cloud migrations, organizations frequently adopt hybrid cloud implementations as they gradually and methodically transition their applications and data.
 Hybrid cloud environments enable the continued use of on-premises services while harnessing the benefits of flexible data storage and application access options provided by public cloud providers.